sersoft-gmbh/SwiftDirector/README.md

 A connection can be duplicated.
 A normal duplicated connection depends on its original connection.
 This means that if a connection is invalidated (unbound), all its siblings will be invalid as well.
 Duplicated connections will destroy themselves when deallocated - leaving the original connection valid.
 There is also an explicit `close` function which will destroy duplicated connections and unbind primary connections.

-Note that a duplicat of an `LDAPConnection` retains its original connection to make sure the original connection doesn't unbind itself during deallocation, thus rendering the duplicate invalid as well.
+Note that a duplicate of an `LDAPConnection` retains its original connection to make sure the original connection doesn't unbind itself during deallocation, thus rendering the duplicate invalid as well.

 #### Searching